 History

-Derren Brown’s Ghost Train is located on the site of the former Arena and Carousel.
-Over the years the Arena has hosted a wide range of shows from Spiderman to a variety of stunt shows.
-In 2006 the Arena was used as a temporary home for a succession of the Theme Park’s Fright Nights including Se7en, Experiment 10 and My Bloody Valentine.
+Derren Brown’s Ghost Train was located on the site of the former Arena and Carousel.
+Over the years, the Arena hosted a wide range of shows from Spiderman to a variety of stunt shows.
+In 2006, the Arena was used as a temporary home for a succession of Fright Nights attractions, including Se7en, Experiment 10 and My Bloody Valentine.

-The first signs of construction appeared in spring 2015 and the first foundations for the main building being laid in May.
-Construction progressed swiftly with the skeleton of the building being erected in August and much of the exterior walls being completed by the end of the main 2015 season in November.
+The initial signs of construction appeared in spring 2015 and the first foundations for the main building being laid in May.
+Construction progressed swiftly with the skeleton of the building being erected in August and much of the exterior walls being completed by the end of the main 2015 season.

-Work continued to progress throughout the closed season with both Thorpe Park Resort and Derren Brown releasing periodic teasers relating to the attraction’s theme until, on Monday 18th January, the Island’s “Dark Secret” was finally revealed.
+Work continued to progress throughout the closed season with both Thorpe Park and Derren Brown releasing periodic teasers relating to the attraction’s theme until, on Monday 18th January, the Island’s “dark secret” was finally revealed.

 With the theme park opening for the 2016 season in March, there was plenty of opportunity to see the progress made over the closed season and observe the final stages of preparations to the attraction in the build up to the grand opening, which was announced as May 6th 2016.
-Throughout March and April a range of theming details were added to the exterior of attraction giving further subtle hints to the theme of the attraction.
-On Friday 26th March the Ghost Train Shop opened at what would become the exit to the attraction.
-In-keeping with the overall theme of the attraction, the shop included a number of features where all was not as it seemed, including a rotating wall, and a fortune telling machine, and offered a range of merchandise from your typical t-shirts, hoodies, and pens, to more unique items such as artwork and a levitating train.
+Throughout March and April, a range of theming details were added to the exterior of the attraction giving further subtle hints to the theme of the ride.
+On Friday 26th March, the Ghost Train Shop opened at what would become the exit to the attraction.
+In-keeping with the overall theme of the experience, the shop included a number of features where all was not as it seemed, including a rotating wall and a fortune telling machine, and offered a range of merchandise from typical t-shirts, hoodies, and pens, to more unique items such as artwork and a levitating train.

-However, despite the apparently good progress being made on the attraction, on Wednesday April 27th, less than 10 days before the previously announced opening date of Friday 6th May, THOPRE PARK Resort announced that they were delaying the opening of the attraction.
-There was no new opening date confirmed with the announcement of the delay with the Resort instead telling people to keep their eyes on social media and the Resort’s website for an announcement of the new opening date and any references to the May 6th date being replaced with ‘Arriving May 2016 – date coming soon’.
+However, despite the apparently good progress being made on the attraction, on Wednesday April 27th, less than 10 days before the previously announced opening date of Friday 6th May, Thorpe Park announced that they were delaying the opening of the attraction.
+No new opening date was confirmed with the announcement of the delay, with the park instead telling people to keep their eyes on social media and the official website for an announcement of the new opening date, and any references to 6th May being replaced with ‘Arriving May 2016 – date coming soon’.

-As May progressed the final touches appeared to be being made to the exterior of the attraction with queue time boards being installed at the ride entrance, additional signage added to the main, fastrack and disabled queues, and the temporary fencing being replaced with permanent fences around the outside boundaries of the building.
-Inside the Ghost Train Shop the ride photos were tested in seeming preparation for the opening of the attraction.
-The Resort also released the official television advert which advertised the attraction as ‘coming end of May’ raising hopes that it would not be long until Derren Brown’s Ghost Train finally took its first passengers.
-Despite the apparent good progress, on Tuesday 24th May the Resort released another statement on their social media channels stating that once again the attraction would be delayed and this time not giving any clue as to when the ride would open.
+As May progressed, the final touches were made to the exterior of the attraction, with queue time boards being installed at the ride entrance, additional signage added to the main, fastrack and disabled queues, and the temporary hoarding being replaced with permanent fences around the outside boundaries of the building.
+Inside the Ghost Train Shop, the ride photos were tested in seeming preparation for the opening of the attraction.
+The park also released the official television advert which advertised the attraction as ‘coming end of May’ raising hopes that it would not be long until Derren Brown’s Ghost Train finally took its first passengers.
+Despite the apparent good progress, on Tuesday 24th May the park released another statement on their social media channels stating that once again the attraction would be delayed and this time not giving any clue as to when the ride would open.

 Following the limited previews, and without warning, on Friday 1st July the attraction entered ‘Technical Rehearsals’, offering the general public their first opportunity to discover what lay inside Thorpe Junction.
-The rehearsals saw the attraction opening around lunchtime each day, however the ride was subject to several periods of downtime due to technical delays, something which was only to be expected with the ride only in a rehearsal phase.
+The rehearsals saw the attraction opening around lunchtime each day, however the ride was subject to several periods of downtime due to technical delays, something which was only to be expected, being in rehearsal phase.
 Only a limited number of the available scenarios were activated during this rehearsal period with only one ending active, and a number of other characters kept under wraps.
 Despite this, reactions to the attraction were generally positive from those who experienced it.

-The ride finally officially opened on Friday 8th July 2016 with no prior announcement from the Resort that the attraction was moving from technical rehearsal to official opening.
-Queues over the official opening weekend peaked at 200 minutes with the Resort having to set up a temporary extension queue.
+The ride finally officially opened on Friday 8th July 2016 with no prior announcement from the park that the attraction was moving from technical rehearsal to official opening.
+Queues over the official opening weekend peaked at 200 minutes with the park having to set up a temporary extension queue.
+Derren Brown never attended any of the previews or the opening day which was disappointing.

-Despite initially advertising in press releases that Derren Brown’s Ghost Train would have 12 possible journeys and 2 different endings, only a small selection of these were activated including just one of the two endings.
+Despite initially advertising in press releases that Derren Brown’s Ghost Train would have twelve possible journeys and two different endings, only a small selection of these were activated including just one of the two endings.

-At the start of October 2016, Thorpe Park Resort started advertising a ‘new terrifying destination for 2017’ on posters around the Resort.
-Many speculated that this would be the addition of the second ending which was initially supposed to be active when the attraction opened, however the Resort were keeping any further details about the new destination top secret.
+At the start of October 2016, Thorpe Park started advertising a ‘new terrifying destination for 2017’ on posters around the theme park.
+Many speculated that this would be the addition of the second ending which was initially supposed to be active when the attraction opened, however the park were keeping any further details about the new destination top secret.

-It would be on 17th January 2017 that the Resort would confirm the new name for the attraction, Derren Brown’s Ghost Train: Rise of the Demon, promising that the attraction would be ‘deeper, darker, and more intense’ than before, however exact details of the changes were kept a closely guarded secret.
+It would be on 17th January 2017 that the park would confirm the new name for the attraction, Derren Brown’s Ghost Train: Rise of the Demon, promising that the experience would be ‘deeper, darker, and more intense’ than before, however exact details of the changes were kept a closely guarded secret.

-Further details regarding the new version of the attraction were revealed on 9th March 2017, including confirmation that the attraction would include a deleted scene not previously signed off due to fears guests would find it too intense.
-A few days later the Resort would confirm the official opening date as 31st March 2017.
+Further details regarding the new version of the attraction were revealed on 9th March 2017, including confirmation that the experience would include a deleted scene not previously signed off due to fears guests would find it too intense.
+A few days later, the park would confirm the official opening date as 31st March 2017.

 Marketing

-During Fright Nights 2015 a number of subtle hints were placed within THE BIG TOP scare maze, along with further clues on social media, all of which offered pointers towards the involvement of Derren Brown.
-Derren Brown’s involvement would finally be revealed at the end of October after a series of teaser posts across the Resort’s social media channels.
+During Fright Nights 2015, a number of subtle hints were placed within The Big Top scare maze, along with further clues on social media, all of which offered pointers towards the involvement of Derren Brown.
+His involvement would finally be revealed at the end of October after a series of teaser posts across the park’s social media channels.

-In the months following the announcement of Derren Brown’s involvement of the project, Thorpe Park Resort continued to gradually unveil further clues on MindsWanted.co.uk, each offering a hint toward the theme of the attraction.
-On Monday 18th January 2016 Thorpe Park Resort and Derren Brown finally revealed the secret they’d been teasing since summer 2015 with the announcement that the new attraction would be named “Derren Brown’s Ghost Train” and feature, amongst other elements, a carriage suspended by iron chains, and the use of HTC Virtual Reality technology in a 21st Century reinvention of the classic ride.
-The precise details of the experience are still being kept under wraps with Derren Brown wishing the attraction to remain a secret so that those yet to board the Ghost Train can experience it at its full potential.
+In the months following the announcement of Derren Brown’s involvement with the project, Thorpe Park continued to gradually unveil further clues on MindsWanted.co.uk, each offering a hint towards the theme of the attraction.
+On Monday 18th January 2016, Thorpe Park and Derren Brown finally revealed the secret they’d been teasing since summer 2015 with the announcement that the new attraction would be named “Derren Brown’s Ghost Train” and feature, amongst other elements, a carriage suspended by iron chains, and the use of HTC Virtual Reality technology in a 21st Century reinvention of the classic ride.
+The precise details of the experience were still kept under wraps with Derren Brown wishing the attraction to remain a secret so that those yet to board the Ghost Train can experience it at its full potential.

-On April 18th 2016 Thorpe Park Resort and Derren Brown unleashed a terrifying demon on the public as the Resort stepped up its marketing campaign in advance of the opening of the new attraction the following month.
-The demon type creature was revealed to be one of a number of characters who would feature in the virtual reality storyline of the attraction and was designed by Derren Brown himself, alongside a team of specially commissioned special effects experts and prosthetic artists.
+On 18th April 2016, Thorpe Park and Derren Brown unleashed a terrifying demon on the public as the theme park stepped up its marketing campaign in advance of the opening of the new attraction the following month.
+The demon was revealed to be one of a number of characters who would feature in the virtual reality storyline of the attraction and was designed by Derren Brown himself, alongside a team of specially commissioned special effects experts and prosthetic artists.

-With the confirmation of a delay to the planned opening date of May 6th the Resort reduced their marketing activity.
-On May 14th the official advert for the attraction was released featuring Derren Brown himself and a few subtle hints towards the VR content.
+With the confirmation of a delay to the planned opening date of 6th May, the park reduced their marketing activity.
+On 14th May, the official advert for the attraction was released featuring Derren Brown himself and a few subtle hints towards the VR content.
 The advert also offered a new opening date with the final frame stating ‘Coming end of May’.
 With the confirmation of the second delay on the 24th May, the advert was changed to simply state ‘Coming Soon’, leaving many frustrated at the lack of a definitive opening date.

-At the start of October 2016 posters started appearing around the Resort advertising a ‘new terrifying destination for 2017’, however precise details of the new destination were kept secret.
+At the start of October 2016, posters started appearing around the theme park advertising a ‘new terrifying destination for 2017’, however precise details of the new destination were kept secret.

-Further teaser videos were released during January 2017 promising a ‘service update’ for the attraction.
-On the 17th January these teasers revealed the new name for the attraction, Derren Brown’s Ghost Train: Rise of the Demon.
+Further teaser videos were released during January 2017, promising a ‘service update’ for the attraction.
+On 17th January, these teasers revealed the new name for the attraction, Derren Brown’s Ghost Train: Rise of the Demon.

-It would be March before the next flurry of marketing activity occurred, with the Resort publishing a blog seemingly promising the announcement of an opening date for the ride on Tuesday 7th March.
-However, no announcement was made on that date, instead those who questioned Thorpe Park Resort’s Twitter account what had happened received a cryptic reply telling them either to check their Direct Messages with a Gif stating ‘Did you think it would be that easy’, or that ‘We’re no longer looking for volunteers…We look forward to seeing you on the other side…’ suggesting that the Resort had something else planned before they announced an official opening date.
-On 15th March 2017, the Resort finally confirmed that Derren Brown’s Ghost Train: Rise of the Demon would open on 31st March 2017.
+It would be March before the next flurry of marketing activity occurred, with the park publishing a blog seemingly promising the announcement of an opening date for the ride on Tuesday 7th March.
+However, no announcement was made on that date, instead those who raised a question on Thorpe Park’s Twitter account received a cryptic reply telling them either to check their Direct Messages with a Gif stating ‘Did you think it would be that easy’, or that ‘We’re no longer looking for volunteers…We look forward to seeing you on the other side…’ suggesting that the park had something else planned before they announced an official opening date.
+On 15th March 2017, the park finally confirmed that Derren Brown’s Ghost Train: Rise of the Demon would open on 31st March 2017.

 Reveal